90 Days in Costa Rica: Complete 2026 Guide for Americans

 Pack lighter than you think.
 Costa Rica is warm year-round at sea level, and laundry is cheap and accessible everywhere.
 The non-obvious essentials worth bringing from the U.S.:

-• Reef-safe sunscreen — much more expensive locally and inconsistently stocked
+- Reef-safe sunscreen, which is much more expensive locally and inconsistently stocked

-• A travel-grade rain shell — green-season afternoon rain is daily and intense
+- A travel-grade rain shell, as green-season afternoon rain is daily and intense

 Common Mistakes Americans Make on 90-Day Costa Rica Trips